Elementary and Secondary Education Program

 Who can apply

-Funding is given directly to band councils, or to organizations designated by band councils, based on the number of students listed in the nominal roll.
+Funding is given directly to First Nations or to organizations designated by a First Nation, based on the number of students listed in the nominal roll.

-To be included on the nominal roll, a student must be eligible, registered for school, and be in regular attendance on the last school day of September in a school year.
+To be included on the nominal roll, a student must be eligible, registered for school and be in regular attendance on the last instructional day of September in a school year.

 How to apply

-There is no formal application process for the Elementary and Secondary Education Program, as funding is given directly to band councils or to organizations designated by band councils, based on the number of students listed on the nominal roll.
+There is no formal application process for the Elementary and Secondary Education Program as funding is given directly to First Nations or to organizations designated by a First Nation based on the number of students listed on the nominal roll.
 To receive funding, recipients must show that a student meets the requirements to be included on the nominal roll.

-To find out more, contact ISC by email at firstname.lastname@example.org or by telephone at 1-800-567-9604 and ask to speak to an education officer.
+To find out more, contact Indigenous Services Canada by email at email@example.com.